 Over-churched people could be defined as those who have really just had enough of "church-world."
-They want nothing more to do with corporate religion, church politics, and the huge charismatic egos of "church-world leaders."
+They want nothing more to do with corporate religion, church politics, and the huge charismatic and narcissistic egos of many "church-world leaders."
 They do not want to hear one more manipulating prayer, and they want nothing more to do with ministries that are less than genuine in what they are doing, and unaccountable for how they do it.
-These people for whatever reasons have lost their confidence in the Church as a trusted community and reliable resource for spiritual direction.
-Ministry to over-churched people must really be viewed as more of an attempt at recovering something that has been lost or stolen (lost sheep).
-The overchurched people, many of who know Christ can all speak the language (Chris-ta-bonics), but because of bad experiences in "church-world" they may carry with them a cynical attitudes and skewed theories about Christianity.
-Because of the cynicism they are not one bit afraid to tell it to you like it is (although when done with a right heart this can be helpful and a blessing).
-They too, can ask some very hard questions about who we are and why we do what we do in ministry because as I said they are not trusting those in "church-world" any more.
-They most always have a hurtful "story" about what people in the church have done or not done to them, and how as a result the devil really has done a number on them.
+These people for whatever reason have lost their confidence in the Church as a trusted community or reliable resource for spiritual direction.
+Ministry to overchurched people must really be viewed as more of an attempt at recovering something that has been lost or stolen (lost sheep).
+The over-churched people, many of who know Christ can all speak the language (Chris-ta-bonics), but because of bad experiences or just plan disgust within "church-world" they may carry with them a cynical attitude and skewed theories about Christianity.
+Because of the cynicism they are not one bit afraid to tell it to you like it is (although when done with a right heart this can be quite helpful and a real blessing).
+They too, can ask some very hard questions about who we are (big picture), and why we do what we do in ministry.
+They can do this because as I said, they do not trust those in "church-world" any more.
+Another difficult side to them is that they can sometimes embrace the victim role - some are legit, and others are questionable, but all of it is real.
+Usually they have a "hurtful story" about what people in the church have done, or not done to or for them... resulting oftentimes in how their lives or ministries were destroyed.
+For those whose stories and experiences are true, this is truly heartbreaking.
 Consequently many carry a deep-seeded victim or rejection mentality.
-So, for what it's worth, most of the over-churched believe they are better off getting rid of "churchworld" from their lives.
-This may not mean that they have completely lost their faith in God, or basic love for Christ, but they certainly have lost their way (they just don't always know it).
-Sadly, what happens in the whole terrible process is that people who really need to love and be loved lose access and a chance for a life together in the community of Christ.
+So, for what it's worth, most of the overchurched believe they are better off getting rid of "church-world" from their lives.
+This may not mean that they have completely lost their faith in God, or basic love for Christ, but they certainly have lost their way, or are simply running away (they just don't always know it).
+Sadly, what happens in the whole terrible process is that are good people who really need to love and be loved who lose access and a chance for a life together in the community of Christ.
 What they are losing however is the key elements for spiritual growth and willful obedience, which defines the "true Christian community."
 They will never readily admit this though.
-So to the over-churched the community is a place that doesn't always look or sound like church-world but in the true love of Jesus helps recover what has been lost, stolen, or thrown away.
-Only unconditional love beyond love can restore loss such as that.
+So to the over-churched the community is a place that doesn't always look or sound like "church-world" but in the true love of Jesus helps recover what has been lost, stolen, or thrown away.
+Only an unconditional love beyond love can restore loss such as that.